ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/02-setup-azure-iot-hub.md

 The device-specific connection string identifies the device by name and includes a key that is only for that device.
 Copy the device connection string somewhere that you will be able to access it shortly.

 # Conclusion &amp; Next Steps
 Congratulations!
 You have created an Azure IoT Hub and a representation of a physical device.
-Next you will prepare the development board you will be working with throughout these labs.
+Next you will write the app that will collect data and send it to the Azure IoT Hubs.

-Continue to the next labs based on the device you are working with.

-<a class="radius button small" href="{{ site.url }}/lang/js/weather-station/setup-arduino/">Go to 'Setting Up Your Arduino' ›</a>

-<a class="radius button small" href="{{ site.url }}/lang/js/weather-station/setup-photon/">Go to 'Setting Up Your Particle Photon' ›</a>

-[getting-started]: ../getting-started/
 [setup-azure-iot-hub]: ../setup-azure-iot-hub/
-[setup-photon]: ../setup-photon/
-[setup-arduino]: ../setup-arduino/
 [sending-telemetry]: ../sending-telemetry/
 [visualize-iot-with-powerbi]: ../visualize-iot-with-powerbi/
 [deviceexplorer]: https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md